For a complete History of the Wolf pack, check out Wikipedia https://en.wikipedia.org/wiki/North_Vancouver_Wolf_Pack

 Scoring Champion - Alex Suprynowicz

-Despite the COVID-19 pandemic, plans were made and put in place to allow for another season of PJHL hockey in what was the 2020-2021 season.
-Many efforts were made to allow for a season to occur, but the Wolf Pack were only able to play five games (2-3-0-0) and earn four points before the season was put on hold and ultimately cancelled.
+Despite the COVID-19 pandemic, plans were made and implemented to allow for another season of PJHL hockey in the 2020-2021 season.
+Many efforts were made to allow for a season to occur, but the Wolf Pack could only play five games (2-3-0-0) and earn four points before the season was put on hold and ultimately canceled.
 Ryan Stack was the captain.

-The 2021-2022 season saw the Wolf Pack playing another PJHL season during the COVID-19 pandemic, but unlike the season prior, this season was able to run smoothly.
-Alex Binette became the Captain, Ryan Hunter and Corson Penman were the alternate captains when the team played at home while Jonathan Wong and JJ Pickell were the alternate captains when the team played on the road.
-The Wolf Pack clinched a Playoff berth in the 2022 PJHL Playoffs but lost in six games to the White Rock Whalers in the first round.
+The 2021-2022 season saw the Wolf Pack playing another PJHL season during the COVID-19 pandemic, but unlike the previous season, this season ran smoothly.
+Alex Binette became the Captain, Ryan Hunter and Corson Penman were the alternate captains when the team played at home, and Jonathan Wong and JJ Pickell were the alternate captains when the team played on the road.
+The Wolf Pack clinched a Playoff berth in the 2022 PJHL Playoffs but lost to the White Rock Whalers in the first round in six games.

-The Wolf Pack has established a winning tradition in their 14 years in the PJHL.
-Since the club’s inception, the North Vancouver Wolf Pack have become one of the premier Junior B hockey programs in the province.
-Winning two Pacific Junior Hockey League Championships, earning Bronze in the Cyclone Taylor Cup tournament, and finishing their 2019-2020 season with 40 of a possible 44 wins, a feat that has never been accomplished before.
-The Wolf Pack will be participating in a number of community events, celebrating its history and alumni at games throughout the season, and also introduced an alternate logo celebrating this milestone season.
-The Wolf Pack are celebrating 15 seasons in the PJHL during the 2022-23 season.
+The Wolf Pack has established a winning tradition in their 15 years in the PJHL.
+Since the club’s inception, the North Vancouver Wolf Pack has become one of the province's premier Junior hockey programs.
+Winning two Pacific Junior Hockey League Championships, earning Bronze in the Cyclone Taylor Cup tournament, and finishing their 2019-2020 season with 40 possible 44 wins, a feat that has never been accomplished before.
+The Wolf Pack will be participating in several community events, celebrating its history and alumni at games throughout the season, and also introducing an alternate logo celebrating this milestone season.
+The Wolf Pack celebrated 15 seasons in the PJHL during the 2022-23 season.